 Dry Snorkeling Bag

-The other variant are truly waterproof snorkel bags.
+The other variant is truly waterproof snorkel bags.
 They have a watertight closure and keep your belongings like your passport dry while you snorkel.

 Lastly, you can also get a waterproof backpack.
-That offers the most space for your items and will need getting used to as you strap it over your back.
+That offers the most space for your items and will need to get used to as you strap it over your back.

 Waterproof Snorkeling Box

 Finding a waterproof box is somewhat harder than you might think.
 Most of the boxes you can find are water-resistant but not designed to be submerged.